 1. We are on Highway 97 (Alaska Highway) North of Fort

 Alaska Highway North of Fort St. John BC Canada

-2. Shortly before Wonowon (Mile 101) prepare to turn
+2. Shortly before the town of Wonowon (Mile 101), prepare to turn

 onto Upper Halfway Road.
 The sign would say "Halfway / Graham River".